ugoertz/kombilo/doc/manual.rst

   patterns and/or for corner patterns.
 (If you want to use them, you have to choose them when creating the database from your SGF files.)

+date profile options
+  You can also adjust some options concerning the date profiles (for the continuations in pattern searches, and the date profile of the whole database): the range that should be displayed, how fine-grained the date profile for the whole database should be, and the sort criterion for the continuations.

 .. index::
   pair: Pattern search; Wildcards